 Remember that although you may create a prenuptial agreement without the services of a lawyer, these are legal documents that can impact your financial future.

-If you are considering a prenuptial agreement and have questions and concerns regarding the effect of marriage on your assets and exposure to paying spousal support, then contact The Law Offices of Aliette H. Carolan, P.A. in Miami, Florida by calling (305) 358-2330.
+If you are considering a prenuptial agreement and have questions and concerns regarding the effect of marriage on your assets and exposure to paying spousal support, then contact The Carolan Family Law Firm, P.A. in Miami, Florida by calling (305) 358-2330.